Complex behavior from intrinsic motivation to occupy action-state path space: Results

-In the previous examples, we have assumed that the agent maximizes action path entropy (Eq. (\ref{eq_expected_return}) with $\alpha=1$ and $\beta=0$).
-Now, we consider an example where the goal is to maximize action-state path entropy ($\alpha=1$ and $\beta=1$).
-In the new arena (Fig. \ref{fig:friendly_cat}a), an agent can freely move (grey triangle).
-A fence can be opened and closed by the agent by pressing a lever in a corner (red triangle).
-The pet of the agent (green triangle) can freely move if the fence is open, but when the fence is closed the pet is confined to move in the region where it is currently located (see details in Sec. \ref{ss:details_fig4}).
-The pet moves randomly at each step, where its available actions are restricted by its available space.
+Next, we considered an example where an agent seeks to occupy path space, which includes another agent's location as well as its own.
+The agent can freely move (Fig. \ref{fig:friendly_cat}a; grey triangle) and open or close a fence by pressing a lever in a corner (blue triangle).
+The pet of the agent (green triangle) can freely move if the fence is open, but when the fence is closed the pet is confined to move in the region where it is currently located.
+The pet moves randomly at each step, but its available actions are restricted by its available space (Supplemental Sec. \ref{sec:details_pet}).

-The goal of the agent is to maximize the action-state entropy, which includes the state of its pet, not only its physical location.
-Therefore, the agent ought to trade off the state entropy resulting from letting the pet free with the action entropy resulting from using the open-close fence action when visiting the lever location.
+To maximize action-state path entropy, the agent ought to trade off the state entropy resulting from letting the pet free with the action entropy resulting from using the open-close action when visiting the lever location.
 The optimal tradeoff depends on the relative strength of action and state entropies.
-In fact, when state entropy weighs as much as action entropy ($\alpha=\beta=1$) the fraction of time that the agent leaves the fence open is close to $1$ (rightmost point in Fig. \ref{fig:friendly_cat}b) so that the pet is free to move (Fig. \ref{fig:friendly_cat}c, right panel; (A-S)-H agent).
-However, when the state entropy weighs nothing ($\alpha=1, \beta=0$), the fraction of time that the fence remains open is close to $0.5$ (leftmost point in Fig. \ref{fig:friendly_cat}b) and the pet remains confined on the right side for most of the time (Fig. \ref{fig:friendly_cat}c, left panel; (A)-H agent), the region where it was initially placed.
-As a function of $\beta$, the fraction of time the fence is open monotonically increases.
-Therefore, the agent is altruistic if $\beta$ is sizeable: it increases the freedom of its pet (measured by the pet's state entropy) by curtailing its own action freedom (measured by its action entropy).
+In fact, when state entropy weighs as much as action entropy ($\alpha=\beta=1$), the fraction of time that the agent leaves the fence open is close to $1$ (rightmost point in Fig. \ref{fig:friendly_cat}b) so that the pet is free to move (Fig. \ref{fig:friendly_cat}c, right panel; $\beta = 1$ MOP agent).
+However, when the state entropy has zero weight ($\alpha=1, \beta=0$), the fraction of time that the fence remains open is close to $0.5$ (leftmost point in Fig. \ref{fig:friendly_cat}b) and the pet remains confined to the right side for most of the time (Fig. \ref{fig:friendly_cat}c, left panel; $\beta = 0$ MOP agent), the region where it was initially placed.
+As a function of $\beta$ the fraction of time the fence is open increases.
+Therefore, the agent gives more freedom to its pet, as measured by the pet's state entropy, by curtailing its own action freedom, as measured by action entropy, thus becoming more "altruistic".